openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :alt: Selecting scenes for your mosaic.
    :align: center

-Click :code:`Apply`.
-The result should look like the below image.
+Select :code:`Apply`.
+The result should look like the image below.

 .. note::